 - Unsafe stairs

 In slip and fall accidents, the victim usually falls backward.
-Common
+Common injuries include:

 - Traumatic brain injuries

 The physics involved in a trip and fall are entirely different.
 Trip and falls usually involve: